nasimsoltani/nasimsoltani.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at the Electrical and Computer Engineering Department, Northeastern University, Boston, MA.
-I started my PhD in fall 2018 under the supervision of Prof. Kaushik Chowdhury, on the topic of wireless systems.
-My research is specifcally about using deep learning algorithms for the physical layer applications of wireless systems.
+I started my PhD in computer engineering in Fall 2018 under the supervision of Prof. Kaushik Chowdhury.
+My reasearch is broadly at the intersection of wireless communications and machine learning, and my thesis topic is **Deep Learning for the Physical Layer: From Signal Classification to Decoding**.

 Research Interests
 ======